arifulhauqe/squareup_payment_v2/readme.txt

+1. Create an account/developer account on squareup https://docs.connect.squareup.com/
-1. First go to you project directory from command line
+2. First go to you project directory from command line
-2. Run "composer dump-autoload"
+3. Run "composer dump-autoload"
-3. Run "composer update"
+4. Run "composer update"
+5. Put access token, application id and location id on .env file from squareup account dashboard.
+Squareup also provide sandbox credentials for developers for testing.

 ************ Here is a example*****************************